High-level concept and feature planning.

 Market research responsible to attract the intended target audience.

 Cover marketing information such as - trailers, teasers, posters, media, etc.

 Simple for anyone to pick up and play.

 'Mystical Leaf' is a story about a magical leaf and its incredible journey to protect a mystical forest from natural disasters.

-The player while controlling the magical leaf has to save small insects from various locations, and has to safely fly them back to their home by dodging various obstacles while staying afloat in air.
+The player while controlling the magical leaf has to save small insects from various locations and has to safely fly them back to their home by dodging various obstacles while staying afloat in air.

-Completing the pre-production and the initial design phase of our game (which covered core loop, player mechanics, ingredients, and enemy mechanics), we divided ourselves into different groups to better polish our game for its final showcase.
+Completing the pre-production and the initial design phase of our game (which covered the core loop, player mechanics, ingredients, and enemy mechanics), we divided ourselves into different groups to better polish our game for its final showcase.

 Over the course of development: